Internet Explorer: Removal

 While a major upgrade of Internet Explorer can be uninstalled in a traditional way if the user has saved the original application files for installation, the matter of uninstalling the version of the browser that has shipped with an operating system remains a controversial one.

 The idea of removing a stock install of Internet Explorer from a Windows system was proposed during the United States v.
 Microsoft Corp. case.
 One of Microsoft's arguments during the trial was that removing Internet Explorer from Windows may result in system instability.
 Indeed, programs that depend on libraries installed by IE, including Windows help and support system, fail to function without IE. Before Windows Vista, it was not possible to run Windows Update without IE because the service used ActiveX technology, which no other web browser supports.

 Impersonation by malware

 The popularity of Internet Explorer led to the appearance of malware abusing its name.
 On January 28, 2011, a fake Internet Explorer browser calling itself "Internet Explorer – Emergency Mode" appeared.
-It closely resembled the real Internet Explorer but had fewer buttons and no search bar.
+It closely resembled the real Internet Explorer but had fewer buttons, no tabs and no search bar.
 If a user attempted to launch any other browser such as Google Chrome, Mozilla Firefox, Opera, Safari, or the real Internet Explorer, this browser would be loaded instead.
-It also displayed a fake error message, claiming that the computer was infected with malware and Internet Explorer had entered "Emergency Mode.”
+It also displayed a fake error message, claiming that the computer was infected with malware and Internet Explorer had entered "Emergency Mode".
 It blocked access to legitimate sites such as Google if the user tried to access them.